a-m-m-nnn/Personal-Projects/README.md

 Hello World,

-This is a repository for some of my favourite postgraduate work from my time in Imperial College London and recent experience in tech consulting, which I will be adding to periodically.
+This is a repository for some of my favourite postgraduate work from my time in Imperial College London and recent projects in tech consulting, which I will be adding to periodically.

 So far, it covers a sample of my favourite: